-While snow covered grounds appear fluffy and powdery, don’t let its soft look fool you.
-According to the Consumer Product Safety Commission (CPSC), 160,000 sledding and tubing related injuries occur annually and the most common injury seen is head injuries (43%).
+While snow-covered grounds appear fluffy and powdery, don’t let its soft look fool you.
+According to the Consumer Product Safety Commission (CPSC), 160,000 sledding and tubing-related injuries occur annually. the most common injury seen from these accidents is head injuries.
 Other findings included:

 Never Miss a Beat!

 Subscribe to Our HealthBeat Newsletter!

 Get Healthy Tips Sent to Your Phone!

 - Skate in the same direction as the crowd

 - Avoid darting across the ice